-- We work in partnership with other agencies in the best interests of the children.
-Therefore, school will, where necessary, liaise with the school nurse and doctor, and make referrals to Children's Social Care.
-Referrals (contact) should be made, by the Safeguarding Designated Staff to Sheffield Safeguarding Hub (0114 2734855).
-Where a child already has a child protection social worker, the school will immediately contact the social worker involved, or in their absence the team manager of the child protection social worker. - We will co-operate with Children's Social Care where they are conducting child protection enquiries.
+- We will co-operate with Children's Social Care where they are conducting child protection enquiries.
 Furthermore, school will ensure representation at appropriate inter-agency meetings such as Initial and Review Child Protection Conferences, and Planning and Core Group meetings, as well as Family Support Meetings. - We will provide reports as required for these meetings.
 If school is unable to attend, a written report will be sent.
-The report will, wherever possible, be shared with parents / carers at least 24 hours prior to the meeting. - Where a child in school is subject to an inter-agency child protection plan or a Multi-agency Risk Assessment Conference (MARAC) meeting, school will contribute to the preparation implementation and review of the plan as appropriate.
+The report will, wherever possible, be shared with parents / carers at least 24 hours prior to the meeting. - Where a child in school is subject to an inter-agency child protection plan or a Multi-agency Risk Assessment Conference (MARAC) meeting, school will contribute to the preparation implementation and review of the plan as appropriate. - When a pupil who is the subject of a Child Protection Plan leaves, their information is transferred to the new school within two weeks and that the child's Social Worker is informed that the child has moved.